-4. Hepatic impairment and/or past history of cholestatic jaundice
+4. Hepatic impairment and/or past history of cholestatic jaundice Estrogens may be poorly metabolized in patients with impaired liver function.
+For women with a history of cholestatic iaundice associated with past estrogen use or with pregnancy, caution should be exercised and in the case of recurrence, medication should be discontinued.

-Estrogens may be poorly metabolized in patients with impaired liver function.
-For women with a history of cholestatic jaundice associated with past estrogen use or with pregnancy, caution should be exercised and in the case of recurrence, medication should be discontinued.
 5. Hypothyroidism

-Estrogen administration leads to increased thyroid-binding globulin (TBG) levels.
-Women with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free T4 and T3 serum concentrations in the normal range.
-Women dependent on thyroid hormone replacement therapy who are also receiving estrogens may require increased doses of their thyroid replacement therapy.
+Stroppen doministration leads to increased thyroid-binding globulin (TBG) levels.
+Women with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free $T_4$ and $T_3$ serum concentrations in the normal range.
+Women dependent on thyroid hormone replacement therapy who are also receiving estrogens may require increased does of their thyroid replacement therapy.
 These women should have their thyroid function monitored in order to maintain their free thyroid hormone levels in an acceptable range.